abdo/company-engagement-platform/README.md

 - HTML
 - CSS
 - JavaScript
-- [restdb](https://restdb.io) online database (nosql), for saving json objects
+- [restdb](https://restdb.io) online database (nosql), for saving/manipulating json objects

 This is a responsive website, where UX is thoroughly considered.
+For example, allowing for instant feedback, without having to wait for backend response, and then upon backend response, giving proper feedback.